 Apply to OHIO

 You are a freshman applicant if you have or will soon receive a high school diploma or General Education Development diploma.

 You are an international applicant if you have or will have a temporary visa and do not have U.S. citizenship or legal permanent resident status (a “green card”).

 Learn more about the OHIO International Experience.

-Once you have found the graduate program to help you meet your personal and professional goals, you should review the application requirements and deadlines.
+Once you have found the graduate program to help you meet your personal and professional goals, you should review the application requirements and deadlines to apply for online or in-person graduate offerings.
 Requirements vary by program, so be sure you have confirmed the information you need to supply to complete the application.

 Heritage College of Osteopathic Medicine